akshy78695/oven_baked_restaurant_webapp/README.md

     -2nd for receptionist (who will receive orders/admin side)

-    -3rd for delivery guy (who will deliver the orders)
+    -3rd for delivery guy (who will deliver the orders after accepted by restaurant)